PH logs 6.5M tourists, balikbayans; earns P694B in 2025

 Another 543,085 were returning overseas Filipinos, bringing total inbound arrivals to 6,484,060.

-The DOT said preliminary international visitor spending was estimated at PHP694 billion.
+The DOT said preliminary international visitor spending was estimated at P694 billion.

 While arrivals remain below pre-pandemic levels in 2019, the DOT said the outcome was achieved despite global and domestic challenges, including travel alerts from key markets and fiscal constraints.